cmpietro/FinalProject-MachineLearning/README.md

 # FinalProject-MachineLearning

 Please review our wiki to follow along with the planning, progress and successful creation of our final project - Machine Learning and the intersection of mom / infant healthcare.
+Instructors and TA's: Each requirement will be linked on the very last page.

 The link to the first page (home) is here:  https://github.com/cmpietro/FinalProject-MachineLearning/wiki

 The remaining pages: